Zhouyiy/Zhouyiy.github.io/_posts/2018-09-24-Search_Engine.md

     - Big Data
 ---

+This is a search engine.

 ## OverView

 This is a search engine which helps people get information from a huge collection of documents.
 Users can simply type what they want and this machine returns several ranked related documents.
-Besides, a variety of advanced query operators are supported in this search engine like #NEAR, #WINDOW, #WSUM, #WOR and so on, this operators helps user specify their needs and get more satisfying documents.
+Besides, a variety of advanced query operators are supported in this search engine like NEAR, WINDOW, WSUM, WOR and so on, this operators helps user specify their needs and get more satisfying documents.

 *The project is located [here](https://github.com/Zhouyiy/Entity_Classify)*